Renzi's triumph in EU vote gives mandate for Italian reform

 Renzi heads a right-left coalition stitched together after the deadlocked 2013 national election.
 The New Centre Right (NCD), Renzi’s coalition partner, won 4.4 percent of the vote, enough to stand on its own in the European Parliament after breaking away from Forza Italia last year.

 The 77-year-old Berlusconi is serving a tax fraud sentence doing public service at an old people’s home.
-Politicians from his party said his inability to campaign was the reason for his party’s disappointing showing.
+Politicians from his party said on Monday that his inability to campaign was the reason for his party’s disappointing showing.

-Renzi called on Berlusconi to renew his support for institutional reforms, and urged 5-Star lawmakers to consider backing them to avoid further alienating its electorate.

-With unemployment at just under 13 percent and the economy struggling to emerge from recession, the election had been expected to see a strong rise in support for the 5-Star Movement of stand-up comic Beppe Grillo.
+With unemployment at just under 13 percent and the economy struggling to emerge from more than two years of recession, the election had been expected to see a strong rise in support for the 5-Star Movement of stand-up comic Beppe Grillo.

 For Grillo, who fought tirelessly during a bitter campaign and who declared that he would win or give up politics, the result was a stinging defeat as he lost more than four percentage points compared with last year’s national ballot.